use-lens/use-lens/packages/cli/README.md

 You would be able to do more with `codegen.yml`.
 Follow official docs of [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) to understand how it works.

-Find a detailed explanation in the article: [How to Generate Lens API with GraphQL Code Generator](https://blog.andriishupta.dev)

 ## 👨‍🏫 Example
 https://github.com/use-lens/use-lens/tree/main/examples/cli-testnet